 The idea of practicing Ahimsa is a rather attractive one.
 Generally speaking it means “Non harm”, though it might be more accurate to think of it as trying to avoid causing unnecessary suffering.
 Most people interpret Ahimsa to mean giving up meat, or in more extreme cases: eggs and dairy as well.
 In fact, there is quite a large percentage of the yoga community that practices raw veganism- who consider it an essential part of their practice.
 Like many people, I became a vegetarian in order to try and live in a way which promoted kindness.

 The thing is, Fish isn’t actually considered meat In most cultures.
 In fact, neither is poultry.
-To be honest, anytime someone refers to meat in a historial context they are reffering to red meat.
-Even today, this attitude still lingers in europe.
-In fact, if you ask for a vegetarian meal in many european resturants it’s quite likely you’ll be served up a portion of white meat!
+To be honest, anytime someone refers to meat in a historical context they are referring to red meat.
+Even today, this attitude still lingers in Europe.
+In fact, if you ask for a vegetarian meal in many European restaurants it’s quite likely you’ll be served up a portion of white meat!

 To quote the Chakara Samhita:

 “If it is meant that excellence of nutrition produces embryo, then the persons using the meat of goat, sheep, deer and peacock, cow’s milk, curd, ghee, honey, oil, rocksalt, sugarcane juice, green gram (mung beans) and sali rice alone should get offspring; and those eating syamaka (millet), varaka (inferior rice), uddalaka, koradusaka, tubers and roots (inferior cereals and edibles) should be wholly childless.
 But both are seen in both cases.”